Home Podcasts Merge Conflict

 Merge Conflict

 Merge Conflict is a weekly discussion with Frank and James on all things development, technology, and more.
-After years of being friends, Frank and James finally decided to sit down and start a podcast about their lives as mobile developers using C#, Xamarin, and .NET MAUI.
-Much more than just another mobile development podcast, Merge Conflict reaches all areas of development including desktop, server, and of course mobile.
-They also cover fun things happening in the world of technology and gaming and whatever else happens to be on Frank's and James' minds.
+After years of being friends, they finally decided to start a podcast about their lives as mobile developers using C#, Xamarin, and .NET MAUI.
+The show covers desktop, server, and mobile development, as well as fun topics in technology and gaming.

 Episodes